ansys/pymotorcad/doc/source/index.rst

 - The ability to control Motor-CAD by automation using PyMotorCAD API methods to carry out Motor-CAD actions, set and retrieve Motor-CAD parameters.
 For the full list of API methods, see :ref:`ref_MotorCAD_object`.
 - The ability to automate processes within an instance of Motor-CAD via the internal Scripting tab.
 For details on internal scripting in Motor-CAD see the :ref:`ref_user_guide`.
 - Automation control of Motor-CAD via external scripts.
 Processes can be carried out with either a visible Motor-CAD GUI or via BlackBox mode.
 For adding PyMotorCAD to your own Python see :ref:`ref_external_scripting`.
 - The running of multiple parallel Motor-CAD instances via an external script.
-Ansys optiSLang can be employed to carry out detailed optimisations by controlling multiple Motor-CAD instances in parallel.
+Ansys OptiSLang can be employed to carry out detailed optimisations by controlling multiple Motor-CAD instances in parallel.
 - Example scripts for tutorials on Motor-CAD features and abilities.
 - Customisable example scripts for common or advanced workflows, both within Motor-CAD and involving the coupling of Motor-CAD to other software.